fsolt/dcpo_dem_mood/readme.txt

 ```
 To smoothly compile the file also requires the followng software environment:

-- R version >= 4.1.1
+- R version >= 4.1.2
 - Pandoc 2.16.2
 - R packages
     - rlang_1.0.1 # Very important
     - rmarkdown_2.11
-    - bookdown_0.24
-    - tinytex_0.37 (or similar laTex typesetting system, such as MikTex)

-Replicators can utilize the `renv` package to gain a more specific software environment for the replication.
-To do so requires extracting the `renv.zip` in the current directory as a separate folder, renv/.
+Then extract the `renv.zip` in the current directory as a folder of renv/.
-The directory structure is like this:
+Make sure you have the directory structure as below to process the following steps:

     ~/
     |   analysisData.R